-Taurie Kinoshita (director, writer, drag queen in a woman's body) was raised in Honolulu, but spent four years in England, teaching at E 15 Acting School, University of Essex, considered one of the top three acting conservatories in the UK.
+Taurie Kinoshita (director, writer, drag queen wanna-be) was raised in Honolulu, but spent four years in England, teaching at E 15 Acting School, University of Essex, considered one of the top three acting conservatories in the UK.
 Taurie has directed over 90 critically acclaimed productions in NYC, London and Honolulu and worked on close to two hundred shows.
 She holds a BA in Theatre and a Master of Fine Arts in directing Western Theatre.

-Taurie was awarded the Lucie Bentley Award for Excellence in Acting, the Inouye Award for Excellence in Playwriting, honored with three Po'okelas for directing by the Hawaii State Theatre Council and Best New London, Camden Company in 2010.
+Taurie was awarded the Lucie Bentley Award for Excellence in Acting, the Inouye Award for Excellence in Playwriting, honored with five Po'okelas for directing by the Hawaii State Theatre Council and Best New London, Camden Company in 2010.